CHARTER BOOKING DEFINITIONS

 SKIPPER RESPONSIBILITIES CHECKLIST

-As a bareboat charterer, I understand that I'm in control and command of this vessel, regardless of who I've hired to help with local knowledge, navigation and crewing.
+As a bareboat charterer and Skipper, I understand that I am in control and command of this vessel, regardless of who I've hired to help with local knowledge, navigation and crewing.
 It is also my responsibility to review and operate all vessels in accordance with current safe boating laws.

 YOU ARE RESPONSIBLE FOR THESE ITEMS BEFORE YOU LEAVE THE DOCK

-- Instruct crew on location of all safety equipment including: fire extinguishers, life jackets, flotation devices, horn, and radio.
+- Instruct crew on location of all safety equipment, including fire extinguishers, life jackets, flotation devices, horn, and radio.
 (Channel 16 is for Emergencies and Coast Guard Help)

 - Appoint someone to be second in command in case something happens to the skipper.

 - Secure all hatches and windows before leaving the dock.